It has been a transformative year for jewellery designer Jessica Steele – and not just because of the pandemic.

 After many years working as a jeweller for other people, Steele decided to make the jump and open her own business in Leeds.
 On the outskirts of the city centre there, you will find her appointment-only studio, where she makes fine jewels by hand.

-Another big move for Steele in 2020 will be The Jewellery Cut Live.
-For the first time, shoppers will be able to peruse Jessica Steele jewellery in London, when she takes part in The Jewellery Cut’s boutique show in the city’s Mayfair.
+Another big move for Steele in 2020 has been signing up to the next edition of The Jewellery Cut Live in association with Fuli Gemstones.
+For the first time, shoppers will be able to peruse Jessica Steele jewellery in London, when she takes part in The Jewellery Cut’s boutique show in the city’s Mayfair in 2021.
 We took five minutes out to find out more about this designer on the rise.

 Tell us about your brand.